John Povey

 Sir John Povey (1621–1679) was an English-born judge who had a highly successful career in Ireland, holding office as Baron of the Court of Exchequer (Ireland) and subsequently as Lord Chief Justice of Ireland during the years 1673–9.

 Background

 He was born at Woodseaves, near Market Drayton, Shropshire, eldest son of John Povey.
 Thomas Povey, the friend of Samuel Pepys and John Evelyn, who features often in Pepys' Diary, was his cousin.
-Through another Povey cousin Justinian Povey, auditor-general to Queen Anne of Denmark, the Poveys developed a useful family connection to the politically prominent Blathwayt family.
+Through another Povey cousin Anne Blathwayt, daughter of Justinian Povey, auditor-general to Queen Anne of Denmark, the Poveys developed a useful family connection to the politically prominent Blathwayt family.
 John was educated at Trinity College, Oxford, and matriculated in 1636.
 He entered Gray's Inn in 1638 and was called to the Bar in 1645.